gompiler/glc/doc/exported-org-files/milestone3.md

 statements or switch statements.
-In a higher level language, we could just append the scope to each identifier to keep them all unique; renaming would also eliminate the need for separate scopes, as we already typecheck the correct use of identifiers, and no further. conflicts will arise.
+In a higher level language, we could just append the scope to each identifier to keep them all unique; renaming would also eliminate the need for separate scopes, as we already typecheck the correct use of identifiers, and no further conflicts will arise.
 In our case, we use a similar strategy.
 Recall that in the typecheck phase we generate a new checked AST with simplified information and assumptions.
 The identifiers in this